websdotcom/green_flag/README.md

 ![Green Flag Logo](./green_flag.png?raw=true)

-A feature-flag system that makes to *really easy* for application developers to add and manage features.
+A feature-flag system that makes it *really easy* for application developers to add and manage features.
 You can roll out features to a percentage of your users, or you can define groups to see the new feature.
 Want to test a new feature on 50% of your premium-plan users named "Fred"?
 GreenFlag can do that.

+Status: Recently extracted from a running application.
+Version 0.1 is just enough for us to use it as a gem.
+Some of the niceties (like this document) are pretty rough.

 ## New feature?
 Just do this: